Anneli Jordahl

-Anneli Jordahl (born 28 June 1960) is a Swedish writer.
-She has won a variety of accolades, including the Moa Award, ABF Literature Prize, and the Ivar Lo Award.
+Anneli Jordahl (born 28 June 1960) is a Swedish author and journalist.
+She has won accolades including the Moa Award, ABF Literature Prize, and the Ivar Lo Award.

 She began her career as a cultural journalist and literary critic, working for publications such as Dagens Nyheter, Sveriges Radio P1, and Aftonbladet.
 She published her first book in 1999, a travel guidebook about Helsinki.
-Jordahl came to increased prominence in 2003 after publishing Klass – är du fin nog?, an essay focusing on social class.
+Jordahl came to increased prominence in 2003 after publishing Klass – är du fin nog?, an interview-based work about social class.
 She made her debut as a novelist in 2009, with Jag skulle vara din hund (om jag bara finge vara i din närhet).
 Her 2022 novel Björnjägarens döttrar was nominated for the August Prize and the Sveriges Radio Novel Prize.

 Early life and education

 She was born on 28 June 1960 in Östersund.
 Her father was an electrician and her mother was a cook who later trained as a nurse.
-Jordahl lived in Alstad from the age of ten until she graduated from upper secondary school.
+When she was about ten years old, her family moved to Scania; they settled in Alstad.
 She attended Söderslätt Gymnasium in Trelleborg.
+She worked as an au pair in New York and then studied literature at the university level.

 Career

 She worked as a cultural journalist for Dagens Nyheter, Expressen, Sveriges Radio P1, and SVT.
 She also worked as a literary critic for Aftonbladet and Sydsvenskan.
 Her first book, a travel guidebook titled Helsingfors: från Kalevala till Snowcrash, was published in 1999.
+Dagens Nyheter critic Ole Hessler wrote that it departed from the traditional guidebook format, focusing on idiosyncratic local details rather than traditional landmarks like the Uspenski Cathedral.

-She came to increased prominence in 2003 after publishing the non-fiction essay Klass – är du fin nog?
+Jordahl's 2003 book Klass — är du fin nog? brought her to increased prominence.
+In it, she argues that class is a sociological construction rooted in intangible feeling, accompanied by invisible markers like given names, rather than just a quantity of wealth.
+She recounts her own "class journey" (klassresa), from a working-class background to a journalist at major Swedish newspapers.
+In addition to memoir, the work incorporates three interviews representing different class experiences: with her mother Elsvig Svensson (a retired nurse), Ragnar Thoursie (poet and bureaucrat), and David Lagercrantz (author).
+Jordahl contends that class disparity has intensified in Sweden, which creates significant material and emotional barriers for those seeking social mobility.
 In 2004, she was awarded the Ludvig Nordström Prize, in recognition of her contributions to cultural journalism.
 In 2006, she published two books: Var kommer du ifrån?, an essay collection, and Att besegra fru J, a biography about Elsie Johansson.